 Ramoth Gilead has been identified with three sites in close proximity to each other.
 Tell er-Rumeith (pictured above) was excavated by Paul Lapp in the 1960s and has Iron Age remains.
 Some scholars feel that the site is too small to fit the biblical description.
 Tell el-Husn (pictured left) is another possibility, though the Muslim cemetery on top prevents excavation.
 A third candidate is er-Ramtha, but the modern city sits on top of this site and makes excavation impossible.

 Download all of our Jordan photos!

 $34.00 $49.99 FREE SHIPPING

-Ancient Gadara City of Philosophers (The Gadara Home Page) A website devoted to Gadara that provides interesting facts about the ancient city.
+Ancient Gadara City of Philosophers (The Gadara Home Page).
+A website devoted to Gadara that provides interesting facts about the ancient city.

-Ramoth-gilead (Walking in Their Sandals) Brief location profile along with historical and biblical significance.
+Ramoth-Gilead (Jewish Encyclopedia).
+Brief location profile along with historical and biblical significance.

-The Yarmuk River (Daily Bible Study) Helpful description of the Yarmuk with a map of the region.
+The Yarmuk River (Daily Bible Study).
+Helpful description of the Yarmuk with a map of the region.

-Abila Archaeological Project (John Brown University) The official home of a dig led by the late Dr. Harold Mare, containing a good summary of the history of the site, a site map, discoveries and a few pictures.
+Abila Archaeological Project (John Brown University).
+The official home of a dig led by the late Dr. Harold Mare, containing a good summary of the history of the site, a site map, discoveries and a few pictures.

-Excavations at Abila of the Decapolis, Northern Jordan (The Bible and Interpretation) Excavation history and goals for future excavation, written by the excavator in 2004.
+Excavations at Abila of the Decapolis, Northern Jordan (The Bible and Interpretation).
+Excavation history and goals for future excavation, written by the excavator in 2004.